-This week’s image from the Goodtime Weekly Calendar of 1963 was made by Peter Gowland, whose name is probably familiar to all the photographers out there, but perhaps not to everyone else.
+This week’s image from the Goodtime Weekly Calendar of 1963 features glamour model Joanne Arnold and was made by Peter Gowland, whose name is probably familiar to all the photographers out there, but perhaps not to everyone else.
 Gowland, the son of actor Gibson Gowland and actress Sylvia Andrew, was not only one of the most famous glamour photographers of the 1950s and 1960s, but he also built highly precise cameras that are still sought after today.
 These cameras ranged from handheld to studio-sized, and he also built special underwater cameras, one of which we can assume he used in making the image above.
 Gowland’s work appeared in too many magazines to name, and he shot everyone from Tallulah Bankhead to Muhammad Ali during a career that only ended with his death in 2010.
 There are several more Gowland images in the Goodtime Calendar—none of which have ever appeared online as far as we know—and they’ll be coming up in due time.
 Calendar text appears below.

 May 12: Mother’s Day.
 Today a fella can tell his wife truthfully that he’s off to see his best girl.

 May 13: “A lot of self-made men should deny it.”—Henry Morgan

 May 14: A girl used to get her good looks from her mother; now from the beauty parlor.

 May 15: Parents used to worry when their teenagers were out driving—now it’s their parking.